New Zealand Council of Legal Education

-The fees for assessment of overseas qualifications, the New Zealand Law and Practice Examination, and the completion certificate applications will be increased as from 1 January 2013.
-Click Overseas Qualifications and Law Practice Exam for more details.
+The fees for New Zealand Law and Practice Examination will increase from 1 January 2014.
+Click Law Practice Exam for more details.

 Home | Important Changes | Background |Eligibility to enter PLSC | Certificates of Completion | Overseas Qualifications | Law Practice Exam | Council Members | About Us | Links | Contact Us